ZachWatkins/zachwatkins.github.io/articles/coding-without-typing/index.md

 tags: [development, accessibility, productivity]
 ---

-On the advice of an orthopedic surgeon, I am taking a break from typing For the next eight weeks.
+On the advice of an orthopedic surgeon, I am taking a break from typing for the next eight weeks.
 Here are some tools and techniques I've found to help maintain productivity as a lead application developer and manager.

 ---